Love playing FreeCell Solitaire!

 Competing with friends on solitaire is so much fun!

-The table also features four slots for Foundation Piles in the top right corner, marked with the four suit symbols, and four blank slots for the free cells in the top left corner - these are slots into which a single card can be played and later played back onto the table.
+The table also features four slots for Foundation Piles in the top right corner.
+Four Foundation piles are marked with the four suit symbols and four are blank slots for the free cells in the top left corner.
+The blank cells are slots into which a single card can be put on hold in order to be played back onto the table later.

-The exposed bottom card of each tableau can be moved, either into a free cell or onto an exposed card of value one higher and of the opposite colour.
+The exposed bottom card of each tableau can be moved, either into a free cell or onto an exposed card of value one higher and of the opposite color.

 Any card can be placed in an empty tableau slot.